-What's the difference between a welders apron and a blacksmith apron?
+What's the difference between a welder's apron and a blacksmith apron?

-Why buy a blacksmith apron when you can get a welders apron for a fraction of the price?
-That's a reasonable question and one, being a conservative person myself, I would ask.
+Why buy a blacksmith apron when you can get a welder's apron for a fraction of the price?
+There is a difference, and it's more than price.
+Leather source, weight, surface and density are at play.

 #blacksmithapronvsweldersapron #whybuyblacksmithapron #personalprotectiongearforblacksmiths #shopaccidents #blacksmithapron #leatherblacksmithapron #benefitsofblacksmithapron #avoidinjurywithblacksmithsapron